ppy/osu-wiki/news/2021-04-14-new-featured-artist-fiend.md

 As per usual, you can find a few more beats to fawn over on [**fiend**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/156), all with timing handled by us and mapping soon-to-be-handled by none other than you.

+And before anyone mentions it, we unfortunately couldn't pick up the song *Morrissey* due to unlicensed samples.
+Sometimes that's just how the cookie crumbles, sorry!

-What could be better than **fiend**?
+Anyway, what could be better than **fiend**?
 "Two fiends" is the answer we're looking for, but if you answered "a new Featured Artist coming this Saturday", we'll give you partial credit.
 Stick around the [@osugame Twitter](https://twitter.com/osugame) for news on that and we'll see you soon.

 —pishifat